Free Harmonic Chart Calculator

 What is a harmonic chart in astrology?

 A harmonic chart multiplies every natal planet position by an integer (the harmonic number), then reduces the result modulo 360°.
-This mathematical transformation makes invisible aspect patterns visible as conjunctions.
-For example, two planets 72° apart (a quintile) will appear conjunct in the 5th harmonic chart, revealing a creative connection that’s easy to overlook in the standard natal chart.
+This transformation makes selected aspect families easier to inspect because they appear as conjunctions.
+For example, two planets 72° apart (a quintile) will appear conjunct in the 5th harmonic chart.

 What harmonic number should I start with?